 Makes it easier for new immigrants to Allegheny County find the help and they need through service coordination, assistance, and referral support.

 OASIS Intergenerational Tutoring

-Improves students’ reading ability, academic performance, and attitudes about learning to make a profound difference in the lives of at-risk children.
+Improves students’ reading ability, academic performance, and attitudes about learning to make a profound difference in the lives of high-need children.